elies-ramon/elies-ramon.github.io/content/projects.md

 # Page sections
 sections:
-  - block: collection
+  - block: compact
     content:
       title: Selected Projects
-      text: I enjoy making things.
-Here are a selection of projects that I have worked on over the years.
+      text: Here are a selection of projects that I have worked on over the years.
       filters:
         folders:
           - project